 Apples produce ethylene gas, which helps keep potatoes fresher longer and prevents them from sprouting.
 Putting an apple in a bag of potatoes will keep them fresher and firmer.

 On the opposite end of the spectrum, ethylene gas is toxic for other fruits and vegetables.
 If you’ve kept apples in a fruit bowl mixed with other fruit, you may notice that the other fruit goes bad a lot quicker.
 Store your apples in a plastic bag in the fridge away from other fruits and vegetables for extended shelf life.

 And as a separate fruit FYI: tomatoes are best stored at room temperature, rather than in the fridge.

 Wash Berries in Vinegar

-Berries are an expensive fruit but also one of the quickest to go mouldy.
+Berries are an expensive fruit but also one of the quickest to go moldy.
 To prevent this, wash them in one cup of vinegar and three cups of water before storing them in your fridge.
-Vinegar kills mould spores and bacteria that can cause them to go bad.
-Just make sure you dry them thoroughly before storing.
+Vinegar kills mold spores and bacteria that can cause them to go bad.
+Just make sure you dry them thoroughly before storing them.

 Georgian Waste is a family-owned and operated waste service in Utopia.
 We’ve been providing waste management services and roll-off bins to individuals and businesses in Simcoe County for years.
 To find out more, give us a call at 705.424.0082 or send us a message online.